redisson/redisson/redisson-hibernate/README.md

 Redisson provides various Hibernate Cache factories including those with features below:

 **local cache** - so called `near cache`, which is useful for use cases when Hibernate Cache used mostly for read operations and/or network roundtrips are undesirable.
 It caches Map entries on Redisson side and executes read operations up to **5x faster** in comparison with common implementation.
-All local caches with the same name connected to the same pub/sub channel which is used for messaging between them.
-In particular to send entity update or entity invalidate event.
+Local cache instances with the same name connected to the same pub/sub channel.
+This channel is used for exchanging of update/invalidate events between instances.

-**data partitioning** - it allows to scale available memory, read/write operations and entry eviction process for individual Hibernate Cache instance in Redis cluster.
+**data partitioning** - scales available memory, read/write operations and entry eviction process for individual Hibernate Cache instance in Redis cluster.

 Below is the list of all available factories with local cache and/or data partitioning support: